Bindlestiff Southwest Tours info and FAQ’s:

 Our Commitment to the Environment

 We promote the philosophy of ‘take only photographs and memories and leave only footsteps’.
 Please respect the environment by sticking to existing trails, disposing of trash appropriately and recycling wherever possible.
 We do not provide bottled water on our multi day tours.
 As a proud member of the International Eco Tourism Society we encourage our guests to bring a refillable container.
-This may be as simple as a plastic 1 liter bottle purchased from any convenience store.
-You may refill this every time we make a comfort stop and we will happily recycle it for you at the end of you tour if you wish.
+This may be as simple as a plastic 1 liter bottle purchased from any convenience store. or to buy one of our BPA free Nalgene souvenir bottles.
+You may refill these every time we make a comfort stop and we will happily recycle it for you at the end of you tour if you wish.

 What should I pack?